Image credit: Thomas Leuthard. Image is licensed under CC BY 2.0.

-The Senior Thesis Writing Group (STWG) is an open forum for both juniors and seniors to discuss issues you might be having in the writing process, talk about where you need to be in that process (and how you can catch up), review departmental policies and procedures regarding research and citations, workshop parts of your thesis that you've already written, listen to the concerns of your fellow writers, or just have a quiet space in which to write.
+The History Writing Group (HWG) is an open forum for both juniors and seniors to discuss issues you might be having in the writing process, talk about where you need to be in that process (and how you can catch up), review departmental policies and procedures regarding research and citations, workshop parts of your thesis that you've already written, listen to the concerns of your fellow writers, or just have a quiet space in which to write.
 The writing group meets in Dickinson Hall.

 Senior thesis advisers are assigned at the beginning of the fall term of senior year.
 Every effort is made to honor students' preferences.

 The senior adviser serves for the entire year.
 Faculty members of other departments may serve as senior advisers, but second readers of the thesis will be drawn from the History Department.